learn-co-students/dumbo-web-060418-plan/README.md

 #### How to sign in a user
 * Have a user sign in on the frontend
-* Send this information to the backend
+* Send this information (email or username) to the backend
 * In your Rails controller find the matching user and sent back to your frontend.
 (Figure out how you want to handle errors if a user is not found in your database.)
 * Save this user into React state